 What’s covered by all risk insurance?

-When we talk about perils and risks, we are usually referring to things like:
+When we talk about perils and risks, we are usually referring to things like these.

 Even though it’s called “all risk” insurance, some kinds of coverage are still considered separate.
-Overland water coverage and earthquake coverage don’t usually exist in all risk policies unless you elect to purchase that coverage in particular.
+Overland water coverage and earthquake coverage don’t usually exist in all risk policies unless you elect to purchase that coverage separately because insurance for natural disasters in Canada is relatively expensive.
 If they’re not covered then they would be named as exclusions—all the more reason to read the fine print carefully.

-It’s also worth mentioning that personal injuries occurring on your property will always be covered under your personal liability policy, and someone would only make a successful claim that way if the homeowner could be shown as negligent.
+It’s also worth mentioning that personal injuries occurring on your property will always be covered under your personal liability insurance coverage, and someone would only make a successful claim that way if the homeowner could be shown as negligent.
 All risk insurance covers property, not liability issues.

 Always consult your policy to see what’s included and what isn’t.
 Remember that every provider and policy is different.